Written by Andrew Mason

 Teach that it’s ok

-Make sure to encourage your little ones to call for oummy or Daddy in the night to go to the bathroom.
+Make sure to encourage your little ones to call for Daddy of Mommy in the night to go to the bathroom.
 It’s always ok to call out, and if they’re old enough, it’s always ok to go to the bathroom on their own.

 It’s also ok to have accidental pees in the bed.
 If it’s happening every night then something else might be up.
 But on occasion, kids need to know there’s no fault or shame or wrongdoing.
 And that they always have the support of their parents.